Despite Coronavirus Risks, The U.S. Senate Returns For Normal Business

 Larger House delays return

-The House was slated to return as well on Monday, but Democratic leaders reversed course after consulting with the attending physician, Dr. Monahan.
+The House was slated to return as well on Monday, but Democratic leaders reversed course after consulting with Monahan, the attending physician.

 Now, House Majority Leader Steny Hoyer, D-Md., is seeking new advice from Monahan on how the House can return safely.
 Until then, members are meeting remotely or holding hearings when possible.
 Talks are also underway for the House to consider new options for remote voting and hearings.

-Earlier last week, Rep. Debbie Wasserman Schultz, D-Fla., raised concerns during a caucus call about returning the chamber's more than 400 members plus thousands of staff to Washington, D.C., in the midst of the pandemic.
+Earlier last week, Rep. Debbie Wasserman Schultz, D-Fla., raised concerns during a caucus call about returning the chamber's more than 400 members, plus thousands of staff, to Washington, D.C., in the midst of the pandemic.

 She was pleased at leadership's later reversal on the plans.